-After observing my father deliver mail for the United States Postal Service (USPS) using the traditional Long-Life Vehicle (LLV) from the 1980’s, I was shocked at how awful the working conditions are in these Long-Life Vehicles I felt compelled to improve the overall experience for postal workers.
+After observing my father deliver mail for the United States Postal Service (USPS) using the traditional Long-Life Vehicle (LLV) from the 1980s, I was shocked at how awful the working conditions are in these LLV's.
+I felt compelled to improve the overall experience for postal workers.

-I wanted to rethink the outdated and dangerous mail delivery vehicle that has been in service since 1985.
-I wanted the new delivery vehicle to be environmentally friendly, suitable for contemporary delivery demands and provide a safer and better working environment for postal workers.
+I wanted to rethink the outdated and dangerous mail delivery vehicle in service since 1985.
+I wanted the new delivery vehicle to be environmentally friendly, suitable for contemporary delivery demands, and provide a safer and better working environment for postal workers.

-The outcome of this project is a larger capacity electric delivery vehicle that that can regenerate some of its energy through its frequent stopping.
-The new vehicle design address most of the mailmen’s human factors needs and wants.
-The vehicle external size footprint is largely similar to the old version but is internally more structurally efficient.
+The outcome of this project is a larger capacity electric delivery vehicle that can regenerate some of its energy through frequent stopping.
+The new vehicle design address most of the mail carriers’ human factors needs and wants.
+The vehicle's external size footprint is mainly similar to the old version but more structurally efficient internally.
 The new design also bears a redesigned USPS logo and a side profile that pays homage to the shape of the old delivery vehicle.